bcoe/slsa-github-generator-node/README.md

 ________

 ## Generation
-To generate provenance for a golang binary, follow the steps below:
+To generate provenance for an npm package, follow the steps below:

 ### Example provenance
 An example of the provenance generated from this repo is below: